18F/identity-pki/README.md

 1. Open the Keychain Access app

-2. Go to "Certificates" bottom left section

-3. Find the cert named "**identity-pki Development Certificate**" open its settings
+2. Within your default keychain, search for the certificate "**identity-pki Development Certificate**"

+3. Double-click the certificate to view its details

-4. Under the "Trust" section, select "Always Trust" for the top-level "When using this certificate" dropdown
+4. Expand the "Trust" section and select "Always Trust" for the top-level "When using this certificate" dropdown

+5. Close the details to save your changes.
+You'll be prompted to enter your password or PIN to confirm the changes.

 #### Troubleshooting OpenSSL or certificate validation errors